palmaresHQ/palmares/packages/databases/docs/introduction.md

 ### A rough and quick intro to Palmares

 The goal of [palmares](https://github.com/palmaresHQ/palmares) is to give you, the programmer, the freedom to use what you want while still maintaining a core, well defined structure.
 This way you can still use Drizzle or Sequelize as you already using.
 At the same time [library maintainers like Lucia](https://github.com/lucia-auth/lucia/discussions/1707), don't need to recreate adapters for every ORM available, palmares will be the common abstraction above all.
 This specially useful when thinking on a framework level.
-We can create abstractions like Auth, Admin, Scaffolding, without needing to worry about which ORM or server you choose to use.
+We can create abstractions like Auth, Admin, Scaffolding, without needing to worry about which ORM or server you choose to use and those can work together.

 ### What is palmares databases?